-It’s never too late to start saving for the Christmas season.
-It might feel like summer has only just passed, but spreading the cost of Christmas over a couple of months will help relieve any financial stress over the festive period.
+It’s never too late (or early!) to start saving for the Christmas season.
+It may feel like summer has only just passed, but spreading the cost of Christmas will help relieve stress over the festive period.

 Cash in your loyalty points

 Many high street retailers and supermarkets have loyalty schemes where you can build up points through everyday spending, equalling some great discounts on festive spending.
 Some popular schemes include: